CSFAlliance/CSFAlliance.github.io/massing.md

 ---

 # Massing
-This chapter describes how we translated concepts and diagrams into a parametric building program using Houdini.
-We first start by telling how the site and envelope were created.
-Then how different analyses were done to improve the envelope.
+This chapter describes how we translated the concepts and diagrams into a parametric building program using Houdini.
+In the last chapter reported on how the original envelope was created.
+Now we are gonna talk about how different analyses were done to improve the envelope.
 The last part of the massing chapter talks about allocating functions to their analysed locations.
 The following flowchart can be used as reference for the algoritm in Houdini.
 (afbeelding process flowchart)

-## Voxel Cloud
-First we needed the dimensions and outline of the site we were building on.
-Firstly we had to import the neighbouring building of Rotterdam.
-This was realised using importing tiles from the bag3d website.
-Now we carefully traced the outline of the site by using the neighbouring buildings.
-The maximal building height the municipality of Rotterdam stated for our area was 200 meters!
-So we did not limit ourself, and made our envelope 200 meters high.
-(afbeelding envelope)

-To be able to reason about this envelope in detail, we need to subdivide the envelope in voxels.
-But what sizes to choose?
-First we thought about making the voxels 1,5 x 4 x 1,5 m.
-It was important for us to adhere to the standards of Neufert, therefore we made the horizontal dimensions multiple of 0,3 m.
-This is very useful for designing modular spaces of 0,3 m.
-1,5 m was a good minimum we chose, since the smallest possible function was a hallway.
-That hallway had to be at least 1,5 m wide to accomodate turning wheelchairs.
-However, we did not account for the structal requirements of each voxel, since there needs to be a wall and or other support beams in each voxel.
-Therefore we raised the horizontal dimension of the voxel to 1,8 x 1,8 m.
-(afbeelding neufert modularity)

-The height of 4 m was chosen using a wet thumb and looking at the highrise building EWI.
-But after realising 4 m was way too high we settled for 3,2 m: 2,5 m headspace and 70 cm for the floors and ventilation systems.

-### Underground Parking
-After researching the underground environment of Rotterdam, we found out that we had a lot of room to dig below the surface in our site.
-We decided to place the car parking garage underground.
-This is visualised by the blue box.
-(afbeelding underground parking)

 ## Analyses
 Now that we have an envelope, we want to inhabit this envelope with different functions.
 But how to decide where to place each function?
 This is done by thoroughly analysing the current envelope.
 Is there enough sunlight in my house?
 How much noise does my restaurant have to cope with?
 These are all questions inhabitants might have.
 After doing the following analyses we can answer all these questions, and therefore optimize the placements of every function.